-All students enrolled in 6 or more credit hours during the fall/spring terms or 4 or more credit hours during the summer term are required to have health insurance.
+Due to the experiential nature of our academic programs and for your personal health and wellbeing, we require all students enrolled in 6 or more credit hours during the fall/spring terms or 4 or more credit hours during the summer term to have health insurance.
 To meet the MIIS health insurance requirement, you must either:

-This step is required each semester unless selecting the annual option when enrolling or waiving.
-This must be completed by 4:00 pm on the first day of classes.
-Students with pending financial aid reimbursement for health insurance have until the 15th day of classes to enroll in or waive out of the plan.
+This step is required each semester unless selecting the annual option when enrolling; the waiver is annual.
+The health insurance requirement should be satisfied by 4:00 pm on the first day of classes.

 Health Plan One: Online health insurance marketplace for individuals, families, and small groups/businesses.
 It also serves as an educational source for all health care topics.
 They do not endorse one specific policy.
 Instead, they educate students on their options, both while currently enrolled and options for after they graduate.